 What Does the Research Say?

-- A systematic review comparing injections and physiotherapy found no superiority of corticosteroids over physiotherapy for pain and range of motion over 4–12 months.
+- A systematic review comparing injections and physiotherapy found no superiority of corticosteroids over physiotherapy for pain and range of motion over 4–12 months

-- Physiotherapy encourages active recovery, helping patients resume normal activities faster and more sustainably.
+- Physiotherapy encourages active recovery, helping patients resume normal activities faster and more sustainably

-- In contrast, repeated injections may lead to tissue degeneration and are not recommended as a long-term strategy.
+- In contrast, repeated injections may lead to tissue degeneration and are not recommended as a long-term strategy

 Why Choose PROHEALTH PHYSIO & FITNESS (EP)?

 At PROHEALTH, our expert team of physiotherapists and exercise physiologists take a whole-body approach to shoulder pain.
 We don’t just treat symptoms—we identify and correct the underlying causes.
-Our personalized treatment plans are designed to:
+Our personalised treatment plans are designed to:

 - Restore optimal shoulder mechanics